fairdirect/foodrescue-app/README.md

     * **`ANDROID_SDK_BUILD_TOOLS_REVISION`:** TODO: Document.

     * **`CMAKE_INSTALL_PREFIX`:** Adapt the value to the installation directory chosen at the start of this "Android Development Setup" section.
 The directory must be the same for the installation of ZXing, Kirigami and this application.
+It must be given as an absolute path because the APK creation step after the compilation will fail otherwise.
+We use `readlink -f` to automatically translate a relative to an absolute path.

-    * **`KF5Kirigami2_DIR`:** A directory with the `KF5Kirigami2Config.cmake` file that defines the Kirigami CMake package.
+    * **`KF5Kirigami2_DIR`:** An absolute path to a directory with the `KF5Kirigami2Config.cmake` file that defines the Kirigami CMake package.
 It is located in a sub-directory of the installation directory chosen above.
+CMake configuration with a relative path will fail at least with CMake 3.15.4 or newer.
+About creating the absolute path with `readlink -f` see on `CMAKE_INSTALL_PREFIX`.

-    * **`ZXing_DIR`:** A directory with the `ZXingConfig.cmake` file that defines the ZXing CMake package.
+    * **`ZXing_DIR`:** An absolute path to a directory with the `ZXingConfig.cmake` file that defines the ZXing CMake package.
 It is located in a sub-directory of the installation directory chosen above.
+About the absolute path see on `CMAKE_INSTALL_PREFIX`.

     The code to run CMake (after you adapted the variables as explained above):